 Professor Boykoff is an avid supporter of poetry.
 He is the author of three poetry collections: Fireworks (Tinfish Press, 2018), Hegemonic Love Potion (Factory School, 2009) and Once Upon a Neoliberal Rocket Badge (2006, Edge Books, Washington, DC).
 His favorite poetry books are Remember to Wave by Kaia Sand, Sarajevo Blues by Semezdin Mehmedinovic, and Mi Revalueshanary Fren: Selected Poems by Linton Kwesi Johnson.

 He's also a sports aficionado.
 He played college soccer at the University of Portland under legendary coach Clive Charles.
-He also represented the U.S. Olympic Team (U-23 National Team (also called the Olympic Team) in international competition and played professional soccer for the Portland Pride, Minnesota Thunder, and Milwaukee Wave.
+He also represented the U.S. Men's U-23 National Team (also called the Olympic Team) in international competition and played professional soccer for the Portland Pride, Minnesota Thunder, and Milwaukee Wave.
 More information at www.julesboykoff.org